New approaches with new potatoes – recipes via Robin Gill 1

 Parmesan or bottarga, to garnish (non-compulsory)

-Put the potatoes, onion, garlic, and bay leaf in a huge pot and upload enough bloodless water to cover.
-Bring to a boil, then flip down the warmth and depart to simmer lightly for approximately 20 minutes, or until the potatoes begin to fall apart whilst poked with a fork.
+Put the potatoes, onion, garlic, and bay leaf in a huge pot and add enough bloodless water to cover.
+Bring to a boil, then flip down the warmth and depart to simmer lightly for approximately 20 minutes, or until the potatoes fall apart while poked with a fork.
 Remove and discard the bay leaf.
 Stir in the oil to flavor, then season with the lemon zest, anchovies, preserved lemon, and colatura di Alici (or fish sauce).
-Divide into four bowls, scatter over some finely grated parmesan or bottarga, if the use of, and serve.
+If used, divide into four bowls, scatter over some finely grated parmesan or bottarga, and serve.

 Share